maxirosson/the-crypto-bookstore/README.md

 # Configuration

-Create a file called `.env` within the project root and configure the following parameters:
+To use the Twitter API you have to create the following credentials:
 <br>`TWITTER_USER_NAME`
 <br>`TWITTER_ACCESS_TOKEN`
 <br>`TWITTER_ACCESS_TOKEN_SECRET`